xxao/pero/README.md

 concept of dynamic properties within Python drawings.
 In fact, this has been the trigger to start working on the *pero* library.
 Finally, it is all now available.

-Until the full [documentation](https://github.com/xxao/pero/tree/master/docs) is available, please see the *examples* folder or in-code documentation of classes and functions to learn more about the *pero* library capabilities.
+Please see the *examples* folder or in-code documentation of classes and functions to learn more about the *pero* library capabilities.

 ```python